The Wealthy Barber: Summary

-The main idea is to accept that one cannot have everything and avoid impulse buying by removing temptations which trigger overspending.
+The main idea is to accept that one cannot have everything and should avoid impulse buying by removing temptations which trigger overspending.
 This may be achieved through analysis and modification of one's personal behaviour (if you overspend on clothes, stop going to the mall and reading fashion blogs), and avoiding bad debt in the form of credit cards which carry very high interest charges, though some debt may be necessary (mortgages for example).
 Ultimately, wealth depends more on savings than income.
 Chilton's bottom line, which is emphasized in his first book as well, is that we should all save 10-15% of our earnings.